piyushkarki/war_on_tags/README.md

 Instead of assigning a single numeric tag to each boundary condition, we map each boundary condition to a dynamic list of tags.
 This allows users to extend the mapping at runtime and define their own tagging scheme.

 By default, Tandem provides a predefined mapping to ensure backward compatibility.
 However, users can supply additional tags through a JSON configuration.
 These user-defined tags are appended to the defaults, giving more flexibility in how geometries are labeled.
+We use the header-only [nlohmann](https://github.com/nlohmann/json/tree/develop/single_include/nlohmann) library for our JSON parsing.

 In practice, this means you can associate multiple numeric tags with a specific boundary condition and use any of those tags when defining your geometry.
 This shifts control to the user, making it easier to adapt simulations to different tagging conventions.